-The next part is, making sticking to your goals easy.
+The next part is, making sticking to your goals easily.
 Those who are serious will go and through all cigarettes away right now.
 Matches, lighters, ashtrays and anything related to smoking.
 Removing these is a great way to remove that from your past.

-Smoking is as much of a habit as it is an addiction.
+Smoking is as much of a habit as it is an obsession.
 Therefore you need to make some plans.
 If you smoke at work and go for a cigarette break every hour or so with others.
 What will you do differently tomorrow so that you aren’t heading back to old habits?

 Remember, right now you will be listening to this because you feel like now is the best time to give up smoking for all of those reasons you stated above.
 But, each day there is a chance you’ll feel like slipping back on the odd occasion an old trigger kicks in.

 So plan some walks in the day for 10 mins or so just to get some air and a small break.
 Whatever your routine, plan a new one to help you succeed.